 Imagine you're on a boat exploring new lands full of twists and turns through colorful rice fields and Karst towers.
 Down the Ngo Dong River, peacefully we'll sail, exploring caves and keeping our eyes open for mountain goats, kingfishers and monkeys.

 From the city to the countryside, Vietnam and its people are rich in song, dance, and music.
-Bring along some of your favorite tunes and best moves to share and connect with everyone along the way.
-You never know, one song may just lead to a new best friend!
+Bring along some of your favorite tunes to share and connect with everyone along the way.
+You never know, one song may just lead to a meaningful connection.

 A Certificate of Community Service indicating the total number of hours worked and a Presidential Volunteer Service Award will be issued upon successful completion of the program.